 Notice to industry 11: Courier driver responsibilities – transport of samples from horses subject to biosecurity control

-The purpose of this document is to inform courier drivers involved with the transport of samples from horses subject to biosecurity control of their responsibilities.
+The purpose of this document is to inform courier drivers of their responsibilities when transporting biological samples from horses subject to biosecurity control to the laboratory for testing.

-Samples from horses subject to biosecurity control must be taken directly from the quarantine isolation facility to the laboratory identified on the consignment note, which must accompany all samples.
+Samples from horses subject to biosecurity control must be transported directly from MQF or the AA site to the laboratory identified on the consignment note, which must accompany all samples.

-This document should accompany all samples removed from a quarantine isolation facility.
 If there is any reason the samples cannot be delivered directly to the laboratory, or if there is a delay in delivery, the courier driver must notify the MQF or AA site immediately on the relevant number listed below:

-If you fail to comply with these requirements you:
+If courier drivers fail to comply with these requirements they may be:

 The following table details the published date and amendment details for this document.

 |3.0||22/02/2021||Update to re-include AA site facilities.|

 |2.0||15/10/2020||Update department name and quarantine facility, include compound phone number contacts and general updates.|

 To ensure that courier drivers transporting samples from horses subject to biosecurity control are aware of their responsibilities and contact people in case of emergencies